The Brow is often the key to Upper Eyelid Rejuvenation

 If the brow sits in a good position and does not overhang at the upper eyelid at all then the maneuver we have just described will have little effect on upper eyelid fullness.
 This means your brow is still well-supported and upper blepharoplasty by itself will provide a nice correction.

 Careful knowledgeable evaluation and clear communication between then plastic surgeon are essential in constructing a pathway to rejuvenation of the upper eyelid and brow area.
-For more information contact us at email@example.com or 312-751-2112.
+For more information contact us or call 312-751-2112.